 (i) the Fees, including any deposit required before the commencement of work; and

 (b) Where it is practical to do so, TCC will endeavor to obtain the Client’s consent before incurring any Expenses.
 However, the Client’s liability is not contingent on TCC obtaining prior consent, if the Expense is required for completion of a Deliverable.

 (c) TCC will invoice the Client for the Fees and Expenses in accordance with the terms set out in the Quote.
 Any invoices for projects under $2000 will be billed upfront.
 Invoices over $2000 – $5000 are billed 50% on engagement and are required to be paid before we start any work, and either 2 x 25% installments or 50% on completion, provided the project can be completed within a month.

-(d) Where a project stalls for more than a one month for no fault of our own (“Suspension”), we reserve the right to bill an installment invoice of 25% or the full remaining 50% and hold hours in credit for up to 12 months until the Client are ready to complete the project.
+(d) Where a project stalls for more than a one month for no fault of our own (“Suspension”), we reserve the right to bill an on-hold admin fee of $250 + GST per month that it is on-hold as well as bill any instalments for work completed to date.

 (e) The Client must pay any invoice issued by TCC within 7 calendar days of receipt to the bank account nominated in the invoice.